stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The `apiVersion` field is the __maximum__ version of the Vulkan API that the application can use - we add a new constant to the API for the version supported by the SDK:
+The `apiVersion` field is the version of the Vulkan implementation required by the application, a new constant is added to the library:

 ```java
 public interface VulkanLibrary {